balena-io-experimental/balena-kodi/README.md

 1. `Add-ons` => Enter `add-on browser`
 1. `Install from zip file`
 1. Most likely you will get a message telling that for security reasons it is not allowed to install from zip file.
 In that case select `Settings`and then check `Unknown sources`and then `yes` and then go back.
 Now you should see the menu `install from zip file`.
-1. select `root file system` and then select `repository.sandmann79.plugins-1.0.2.zip`
+1. select `root file system` and then select `repository.sandmann79.plugins-1.0.2.zip` (which is directly located in root folder)
 1. browse back, select again `enter add-on browser` and this time select `Install from repository` and selects `Sandmann79s Repository`.
 1. go to `Video Add-ons`, select `Amazon VOD` (version 0.7.4) and click on `install` and select `ok`.
 1. Reboot kodi (I did it using the kodi menu but most likely restarting kodi service through balenaCloud dashboard is sufficient.